 - IPCSC staff will review the petition and will provide feedback to petitioners.

 - Petitioners may submit one revisionin response to IPCSC staff feedback.
-Final revisions are due 30 days before the scheduled hearing AND 30 days before the 12 week deadline (whichever comes first).
+Final revisions are due 30 days before the scheduled hearing

 - The IPCSC staff will interview the petitioning group and board members with a goal of answering any outstanding questions and evaluating the board’s capacity to govern the proposed school.
 Please see the Board Governance Resources page for more information.